isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 #### 7. What should travellers do if they do not receive their on-arrival COVID-19 PCR test results after 24 hours?

-Please email airborder@rafflesmedical.com for enquiries related to on-arrival COVID-19 PCR test results.
+Please email <a href="mailto:airborder@rafflesmedical.com" target="_blank">airborder@rafflesmedical.com</a> for enquiries related to on-arrival COVID-19 PCR test results.

 ---